SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to the Table of Contents](#table-of-contents)

 The basement seminar hall is difficult for first year students to find, especially since they expect it to be right under the ground floor seminar hall.
-Every year we have a dozen people calling us up or texting for help (even thought the seminar hall was the room with the most activity).
+Every year we have a dozen people calling us up or texting for help (even though the seminar hall was the room with the most activity).
 Clear instructions with pictures can go a long way.
-What we did was tell people to come to the basement, and we picked them up from there.
+What we did was tell people to come to the basement and then we picked them up from there.

 One thing that we overlook is the fact that other campuses named EC and HN exist xD.
-When you send a PESU notification, specify that this is for RR campus, to avoid an awkward conversation on the group later shooing people away.
+When you send a PESU notification, specify that this is for RR campus, to avoid an awkward conversation on the group later where you shoo people away.

 This one time I was texting a debater who was one week into round 3.
 He told me that the Debsoc was doing a great job, and we reminded him of his Oxford Union days.
 My eyebrows shot up and I asked him a few questions.
 I was alarmed to find out he had completed a post graduate degree and was currently employed at Ahmedabad, he just liked debate.
 Although this can't be avoided, and it _is_ important to make the link as accessible as possible, weird stuff like this _can_ happen.
 It's low impact and can be fixed easily, but it's still something to be prepared for lol.